DICE-UNC/jargon/README.md

 ## Requirements

-* Jargon depends on Java 1.7+
+* Jargon depends on Java 1.8+
 * Jargon is built using Apache Maven2, see POM for dependencies
-* Jargon supports iRODS 3.0 through iRODS 3.3.1 community, as well as iRODS 4.2.0 consortium
+* Jargon supports iRODS 3.0 through 4.1.10, with preliminary testing complete for iRODS 4.2

 ## Libraries